nodejs/nodejs.org/TRANSLATION.md

 # Node.js Website Translation Policy

 Node.js is a global platform and so this site has many translations.
+We use [Crowdin](https://crowdin.com) to translate the Node.js Website

 The translation of the site into languages other than English is handled by [Crowdin translators](https://support.crowdin.com/translation-process-overview/).

 ## How to translate